andrew/ultimate-awesome/README.md

 - [awesome-esports](https://github.com/strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
-- [more-awesome](https://github.com/0ex/more-awesome) - An extensive list of "awesome" lists to help you find resources and starting points on every topic.
-- [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [Awesome-NextJs](https://github.com/awe50me/Awesome-NextJs) - Curated list of awesome things related to NextJs.
-- [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.